rajeshr6r/covidstatsfromJHU/README.md

 # covidstatsfromJHU

-## This repository contains a Jupyter Notebook  ( more a Colab notebook )
+## This repository contains a Jupyter Notebook

+You can upload this to [https://research.google.com/colaboratory/](Google Colab)

 This colab notebook is used to download data from Github published by the JHU on COVID Confirmed / Recovered / Deatchs , Vaccinations data into easy consumable files